As promised, I’m going to supply the recipes from the cooking class I taught last week—my last ever in my home (sniff!).

 Moroccan Spiced Tomato Soup

-The combination of creaminess, spices, and tomatoes provides the perfect comfort food for a cool evening, or after you’ve just finished posting your Holidailies entry.
+The combination of creaminess, spices, and tomatoes provides the perfect comfort food for a cool evening.
 This is a quick and fabulous soup.
 Pair with corn bread or a crusty french loaf for a complete meal.
 [Note: this soup can easily be made gluten-free with GF ketchup.]

 1 large onion, very finely chopped